Running into a blank 404 page is one of the most frustrating experiences someone can have on the internet.

 A broken backlink is a link between two websites that no longer works.
 They are also known as broken inbound links or external links, to contrast with internal links that link two pages within your own website.
 Broken backlinks often lead to a blank page with a 404 error message.

-Broken backlinks can go undetected for years and add up to hundreds or thousands of dead links because of all the ways they can happen.
-While the effect of a single broken link is negligible, lots of broken links can play havoc on your website’s SEO health and become harder to manage the more they accumulate.
-Some of the reasons why include:
+Broken backlinks can often go undetected for years, adding up to hundreds or thousands of dead links because of all the ways they can happen.
+While the effect of a single broken link is negligible, lots of broken links can wreak havoc on your website’s SEO health and become harder to manage the more they accumulate.

 Broken Links Disrupt PageRank